Design rule checking (DRC)#

-This module provides a high-performance, multi-threaded design-rule checker that runs inside an open PyEDB session and validates 50+ industry-standard rules (geometry, spacing, manufacturing, high-speed, test).
+This module provides a high-performance, multi-threaded design-rule checker that runs inside an open PyEDB session and validates industry-standard rules including geometry, spacing, manufacturing, high-speed, and test constraints.

 Examples#